8ft0/study-guide/docs/bash/monitoring/Monitoring and Alerting for Services.md

-## Challenge Name: Monitoring and Alerting for Acme Services
+# Monitoring and Alerting for Acme Services

 ### Description:
 As a Site Reliability Engineer (SRE) at Acme, your task is to ensure the smooth operation and performance of Acme's services.
 You need to create a monitoring and alerting system for a set of microservices to detect and respond to any performance issues or failures in real-time.